 An efficient method to obtain the force (or stress) at the front end of specimen is direct measurement with a highly sensitive transducer which is similar to that for detecting the weak transmitted signal.
 Chen et al. [10] attached a pair of quartz crystal force transducers, which are introduced in Section 3.1, to the specimen ends of incident and transmission bars (Fig. 5).
 The mechanical impedance of the quartz-crystal transducers is very close to that of the aluminum bars, which ensures that the introduction of the quartz-crystal transducers does not affect the one-dimensional wave propagation in the bars [10].
-To prevent the large lateral expansion of the soft specimen during axial compression from damaging the brittle quartz-crystal disks, a thin aluminum disk with the same diameter as the quartz disk was placed on each of the quartzcrystal disks.
-The aluminum disks also serve as an electrode to collect charges from the quartz crystal transducers.
+To prevent the large lateral expansion of the soft specimen during axial compression from damaging the brittle quartz-crystal disks, a thin aluminum disk with the same diameter as the quartz disk was placed on each of the quartz-crystal transducers.